SnowTalking/Snow-Flash-Tool/README.md

 https://t.me/snowflashtooldiscussion
 https://t.me/snowflashtool

-Disclaimer*** I am not responsible for anything that has happened to your device
+Disclaimer*** I am not responsible for anything that has happened to your device, please consult the "Warnings & Info" section in the app if you are concerned

 Download: https://androidfilehost.com/?w=files&flid=325135